PAN and Oversubscription Criteria

 - Children of staff at the school.

 - Proximity to the school.
-This will be measured by the straight line distance from the pupil’s home, to the main entrance point of the school using Richmond School Admissions’ geographical information system.
+This will be measured by the straight line distance from the pupil’s home, to the main entrance point of the school site as determined by the London Borough of Richmond’s Geographical Information System.

 - A child looked after is a child in the care of a local authority or provided with accommodation by that authority in accordance with Section 22 of the Children Act 1989.
 An adopted child is defined by section 46 of the Adoption and Children Act 2002 or section 12 of the Adoption Act 1976.
 A child arrangement orders is defined by section 14 of the Children and Families Act 2014.
 A special guardianship order is defined by section 14A of the Children Act 1989.